Home / Problems / The Founder Still Owns Marketing

 The retainer compounds across three to four months.
 Month one establishes the baseline.
 Month two surfaces the operating patterns.
 Month three the founder is delegating execution decisions to the team because the strategic frame is now written.
 The retainer continues at month-to-month cadence after the 3-month minimum.

-Scope a SF-2 engagement →
+Scope a monthly marketing review engagement →

 FAQ